Mining proposals may include applications for Mineral Leases, Extractive Mineral Leases, Retention Leases and Miscellaneous Purposes Licences.

 Exploration Licence applications and those relating to Private Mines are not included.

-For an explanation of the different types of tenure see DMITRE's Minerals Regulatory Guidelines MG1: Guidelines for miners: mining approval processes in South Australia (.pdf 663.4kb)
+For an explanation of the different types of tenure see the Department of State Development's Minerals Regulatory Guidelines MG1: Guidelines for miners: mining approval processes in South Australia (.pdf 663.4kb)

 3.0 Things to consider before making a submission